GDAI Strategic Plan

 Our Mission Statement

-To advocate and promote social justice and equitable access for people living with disability.
+To empower, advocate and promote social justice and equitable access for people living with disability.

 Our Vision Statement

-To maintain a culture that ensures the growth, health, well-being, and safety of our people.
+To maintain a workplace culture that ensures the growth, health, well-being, and safety of our people.

 • Provide a safe workplace that adheres to all relevant Occupational Health & Safety guidelines, promoting physical, emotional, and psychosocial safety.

-• Staff and board participate in regular training, professional development opportunities in line with needs and service development creating a learning culture.
+• Staff and Board participate in regular training and professional development opportunities in line with needs and service development, creating a learning culture.

 To be environmentally and financially responsible so GDA can be viable into the future.